jaipandya/SublimeTutor/tutorial/README.md

 Navigate to the first chapter
 ------------------------------

-The first feature you'll learn is 'Go to anywhere' shortcut.
-Use `⌘ + T` and then type `1`, this would give you a list of files matched.
+The first feature you'll learn is 'Goto anything' shortcut.
+Use `⌘ + P` and then type `1`, this would give you a list of files matched.
 Select the first option (`1.md`) using `↓` (down) arrow key followed by `⏎` (return).